srenault/sebastien-renault/posts/typescript.markdown

     tdm install underscore

 ## Typescript in the real world
-Despite of these drawbacks, I think I found a way to make Typescript more confortable to use.
+Despite these drawbacks, I think I found a way to make Typescript more confortable to use.
 That's what we are talking about from now !

-### Environnement developpment
+### Environnement development
-Having a cosy environnement developpment is very important to be effective.
+Having a cosy environnement development is very important to be effective.
-But it's more a personnal choice that an universal rule.
+But it's more a personal choice that an universal rule.
 Nevertheless, I give you below a description of my own environnement:

 * I don't use Visual Studio.